 - TN NAFTA: for professionals coming from Mexico and Canada (members of the North American Free Trade Agreement)

-There are five employment-based permanent work visas in the United States and they are listed by preference.
+There are five employment-based permanent work visas in the United States, each one designed to fit different professional backgrounds.

 These are the type of permanent work visas available: